Services & Procedures

 Oak Valley Health has produced a comprehensive patient information booklet covering what to expect before, during, and after total hip replacement.

-Anterior cruciate ligament (ACL) reconstruction is performed arthroscopically using autograft tissue harvested from the patient's own body.
-Dr. Watts tailors the graft choice to each patient's anatomy, activity goals, and knee anatomy.
+Anterior cruciate ligament (ACL) reconstruction is performed arthroscopically.
+Dr. Watts tailors the graft choice to each patient's anatomy, activity goals, and knee anatomy, including the use of allograft tissue where appropriate.

 The procedure involves creating a new ligament graft through drill tunnels in the femur and tibia, restoring rotational stability to the knee.
 Rehabilitation is critical to achieving full return to sport.